joannecheng/joannecheng.github.io/_posts/2018-02-12-learning-new-programming-languages.markdown

 I’m currently learning Clojure.
 It's been several years since I've spent this much time learning a new language, and this one is so different from the dynamic languages I've been using for work for years.
-Here's what helped me stick to learning the a new language:
+Here's what helped me stick to learning a new language:

 ### Use a REPL